Updated Apr 08, 2026

-The areas of assessment and feedback where a partnership approach was adopted in the first semester are as follows: (1) staff-student co-creation of students’ essay titles; (2) staff-student co-creation of essay marking criteria; (3) students’ formative self-assessment of their essays, using co-designed marking criteria that later compared with teacher’s feedback on essays; (4) staff-student co-creation of formative and summative examination marking criteria; and (5) student peer review of formative examination and agreed co-designed marking criteria (Deelay and Bovill, 2017).
+In the first semester, the partnership covered five areas of assessment and feedback: (1) co-creating essay titles; (2) co-creating essay marking criteria; (3) carrying out formative self-assessment of essays using the co-designed criteria, then comparing that with teacher feedback; (4) co-creating formative and summative examination marking criteria; and (5) conducting peer review of the formative examination using the agreed criteria (Deeley and Bovill, 2017).

-Staff-student partnerships in the second semester consisted of a typed summative examination followed by online feedback on their final examination using a previously agreed marking criteria consistent with the format of the formative examination feedback.
-It should be appreciated regarding summative examination feedback that it was not a usual practice at the Scottish university as marked examination papers were previously not returned to students (Deelay and Bovill, 2017).
+In the second semester, the partnership extended to a typed summative examination followed by online feedback on the final examination, using previously agreed marking criteria aligned with the formative exercise.
+That was notable because, at the Scottish university in question, marked examination papers were not usually returned to students (Deeley and Bovill, 2017).
+The practical takeaway is clear: partnership changed not just discussion about assessment, but the assessment experience itself.

 [Source] Deeley, S. J., & Bovill, C. (2017).
 Staff student partnership in assessment: enhancing assessment literacy through democratic practices.
 Assessment & Evaluation in Higher Education, 42(3), 463-477.